How to Sell More: Increase Your Sales and Revenue

 Do you understand your target audience and the significant differences that drive purchasing decisions for each demographic?

-If you want to sell more, you’ve got to know your retail customers.
-And I mean, really know them.
+If you want to sell more, you must know your retail customers—really know them.

-You want to craft a customer experience so compelling that shoppers feel at home inside your store.
+You want to craft a compelling customer experience that makes shoppers feel at home inside your store.
 While looking at merchandise, your shoppers should start thinking and feeling, “This is my store.”

-Don’t fall into the common trap of viewing your regulars as your target audience; the two are not synonymous.
-Your shoppers likely fall into different demographics, and each will have unique motivations for purchasing.
+Don’t mistake your regulars for your target audience; the two are not synonymous.
+Your shoppers likely belong to different demographics, and each will have unique motivations for purchasing.

 So, take the time to get to know your target customers.
 You can use sophisticated software to gather information digitally.
 Or, try my favorite (and simple) way to learn about customers: one-on-one conversations on the sales floor.